Elteoremadebeethoven/MyAnimations/export_csv_file/export_csv_file.md

 class Formula2CSV(ExportCSVPairs):
     CONFIG={
-    "csv_name":"Formula", # <- Name of the series of formulas, this name is the same for all formulas "csv_number":1,       # <- This is a formula number 1 "text":TexMobject("a","x","^","2","+","b","x","=","-","c"),
+    "csv_name":"Formula", # <- This name is the same for all ExportCSVParis scenes "csv_number":1,       # <- This is a formula number 1
+    "text":TexMobject("a","x","^","2","+","b","x","=","-","c"),
     "remove":[2]